 There is no one specific homemade mask that is recommended, but your mask should fit snugly from the bridge of your nose to under your chin.
+A recent study showed that bandanas do not offer adequate protection, but that homemade masks made with 2 layers of tightly woven quilting fabric were very effective.

 Here are some resources for you to get started: